SeanKilleen/seankilleen.github.io/_posts/2019-08-08-culture-tactics-introduction.md

 If you're looking for new terms or tools -- Agile, Scrum, SAFe, Kanban -- but are only considering how they fit into your current process / thinking, you may not be going about growing your organization the right way.
 The goal is to figure out how your business can be better, more evolved to fulfill your organization's vision quickly -- not to put a buzzword bandage on your existing environment.

+So much of what exists in the current agile space is centered around "thing you can do to make your team fit the definition of Agile".
+This saddens me, as it falls short on so many fronts.

 ## Agile Isn't Something The Developers Do.

 Or rather, adopting an agile mindset isn't something that _only the development team_ does.